Saxl Conjecture for triple hooks: Introduction

 Another criterion to find partitions satisfying Saxl Conjecture is based on nonvanishing irreducible characters, see for example \cite[Lemma 1.3]{PPV} and \cite[Cor.
 4.4]{Bessenrodt17}.
 Based on the character criterion, Bessenrodt showed that all double-hooks (i.e. partitions with Durfee size 2) satisfy Saxl Conjecture \cite[Thm.
 4.10]{Bessenrodt17}.
 Recently, by the results of 2-modular representation theory, Bessenrodt et al. verified Saxl's conjecture for several large new families of partitions, such as partitions which label height 0 characters and $k$-Carter-Saxl pairs \cite{Bessenrodt19}.

 In Section \ref{se:fixed}, we give a generalization of Bessenrodt's result in \cite{Bessenrodt17}.
-For partitions whose Durfee size is $k$ where $k\geq3$, by semigroup property, we show that there exists a number $n_k$ such that if the tensor squares of the first $n_k$ staircase partitions contain all irreducible representations corresponding to partitions with Durfee size $k$, then all tensor squares contain partitions with Durfee size $k$.
+For partitions whose Durfee size is $k$ where $k\geq3$, by semigroup property, we show that there exists a number $n_k$ such that if the tensor squares of the first $n_k$ staircase partitions contain all irreducible representations corresponding to partitions with Durfee size $k$, then the tensor squares of any staircase partitions contain all partitions (of the same weight) with Durfee size $k$.
 For example, we show that $n_3=14$ and $n_4=28$.
 With the help of computer, for triple hooks (i.e. partitions with Durfee size 3), we verify that $n_3=14$ can be reduced to 9.
 Combining with the result of \cite{Luo}, we show that all triple hooks satisfy Saxl Conjecture (see Theorem \ref{thm:dm3}).

 Our technique is elementary and based on the semigroup property of Kronecker coefficients \cite{Christ,Luo}.
 We also use the technique to discuss the occurrences of hooks and double-hooks for other self-conjugate partitions, such as the chopped square and caret shapes.
 Our main idea is as follows.
 Let $\lambda\vdash n$ be a self-conjugate partition, such as $\rho_m$.
 For $\mu\vdash n$, we want to determine if $g(\lambda,\lambda,\mu)>0$.
 Then we reduce the problem of deciding $g(\lambda,\lambda,\mu)>0$ to deciding $g(\alpha,\alpha,\nu)>0$, where $\alpha\subseteq\lambda$ is a smaller self-conjugate partition.